 However if you want a snorkeling spot, we would recommend Church Bay.
-The reef lies very close to the shoreline here, so you can rent snorkeling equipment from the refreshment stands nearby and swim out to the colorful sea-life.
+The reef lies very close to the shoreline there, so you can rent snorkeling equipment from the refreshment stands nearby and swim out to the colorful sea-life.

 When you need a break from sunbathing and swimming, then make your way to Walsingham Nature Reserve.
-Here you can explore the magnificent Crystal Caves that are 120 foot below the ground – one of dozens of caves on the island.
+There you can explore the magnificent Crystal Caves that are 120 foot below the ground – one of dozens of caves on the island.

 Along with the natural scenery on offer, both the Bahamas and Bermuda have a wealth of attractions and cultural experiences worth checking out.

 Bermuda has no casinos though, as gambling is illegal.
 So if you want to try your hand at blackjack, the Bahamas is the place to be.

-But with its close proximity to the U.S., there’s no doubt there’s a very ‘American’ feel to the tourist hot-spots in the Bahamas.
+But with its close proximity to the U.S. and the fact it’s so popular with cruise ships, there’s no doubt there’s a very ‘American’ feel to the tourist hot-spots in the Bahamas.

 However, the Bahamas still has much culture on offer.

 The vibrant rhythmic national music of the Bahamas, Goombay, was created as a way for slaves to pass down traditions and customs.
 Goombay continues to this day, and is a staple of fun summer festivals in the country.

 There’s no doubt that the Bahamas is also a country synonymous with having a good time, so if you fancy a flutter then head to Paradise Island.
 Here you can try your hand at the casinos, and grab a beach-side cocktail at one of its high-market resorts.

 The capital of Bermuda – Hamilton – with its multi-colored houses is a great place to learn more about this mash up between British colonial history and African heritage.

 These colorful Bermudan dance troupes perform on the streets and at festivals throughout the year to rhythmic drumming in a tradition that dates back to the 1800s.

-Both the Bahamas and Bermuda will provide a treat for your taste-buds, with cuisine focused around seafood.
+Both the Bahamas and Bermuda will provide a treat for your taste buds, with cuisine focused around seafood.